 As if a student who doesn’t write an answer once but rewrites it several times in their notebook, improving each draft.
 LoopLM does the same—internally:

-- Shared‑layer recurrence: instead of unique layers for each depth, the same block is reused through “loops.”
+Instead of unique layers for each depth, the same block is reused through “loops.”

-- Fine‑grained reasoning capability: Because of looping, the model manipulates knowledge rather than just storing it—it gets better at using facts, not simply knowing them.
+Because of looping, the model manipulates knowledge rather than just storing it—it gets better at using facts, not simply knowing them.

 - Parameter‑efficiency: Mini‑models acting like giants.
 Ouro‑1.4B and 2.6B match or beat some 12B models on reasoning benchmarks.